durandaltheta/fl/README.md

 - generic datatype `atom`:
     - can accept any value
+    - memory efficient through implicit use of shared_ptr for the any value
+    - enables by-value semantics for pointed to data
     - memory efficient by allowing const-like value re-use
-    - enables by-value semantics for pointed to data
     - various utilities for interacting with atoms.
 - lisp-list implementation
     - `cons_cells` (with car/cdr), acting as a freeform tree-like structure